aliaspooryorik/cfmlorm/README.md

 	// list Users
 	DAO.listUser();

-The advantage of this approach is that you switch between virtual and concrete DAOs seamlessly in your application.
+The advantage of this approach is that you can start off using the virtual DAO and the switch to a concrete DAO seamlessly in your application at a later date.

 If you just want to get a reference to the DAO you can simple do: